Sunday, 13 August 2023

 Isola di San Michele

 The entire area is peppered with wee islands and spits of land.
-For instance, Isola di San Michele has served as the principal cemetery of Venice since 1807; it would have been interesting to stop off for a visit but the waterbus ploughed on for Burano - and we had no time to stop off as we had a time issue getting a return ferry.
+For instance, Isola di San Michele has served as the principal cemetery of Venice since 1807.
+It would have been interesting to stop off for a visit but the waterbus ploughed on for Burano - and we had no time to stop off as we had a time issue getting a return ferry.

 Colourful Burano